-The remuneration of the directors, who are the key management personnel of the Group is provided in the Report on Directors' Remuneration, and in note 3.
+The remuneration of the directors, who are the key management personnel of the Group is provided in the Report on Directors' Remuneration on pages 15 to 18, and in note 3.
 Details of share options granted to Directors are also shown in the Report on Directors' Remuneration.